The Bottom Line

 1: No Sun – No Battery Charging

-CloudyIn theory: With 70Ah consumption per day, and no sun, and no other battery charging options, we have about 3 days of usable power – based on zero charging input, and usable stored battery energy of 192 Ah from our 2 x 120 Ah Lithium batteries.
+CloudyIn theory: With 50Ah consumption per day, and no sun, and no other battery charging options, we have about 4 days of usable power – based on zero charging input, and usable stored battery energy of 192 Ah from our 2 x 120 Ah Lithium batteries.

-Reality: We are unlikely to experience complete zero charging, but with no sun our battery capacity is likely to be exhausted after four nights.
+Reality: We are unlikely to experience complete zero charging, but with no sun our battery capacity is likely to be exhausted after five nights.
 In these situations we would need to run the engine to charge the batteries from the alternator.
 Another real-world consideration – if we are on holidays and the weather is lousy, we are likely to be out driving the van anyway!

 2: With Sun – Charging from Roof-top solar panel

-Sun and solar panelIn theory: With 70Ah consumption per day, and average sun exposure, we will have at least 10 days of usable power (based on a conservative 36 Ah solar-generated current input per day from the 150W solar panel to the 2 x 192 Ah Lithium batteries.)
+Sun and solar panelIn theory: With 50Ah consumption per day, and average sun exposure, we would have almost 20 days of usable power (based on a conservative 40 Ah of solar-generated current input per day from the 200W rooftop solar panel feeding into the 2 x 120 Ah Lithium batteries.

 This will vary depending on the time of year / length of day.